← Back

 We use Umami in cookieless mode on the marketing website for aggregate traffic insights and sampled session replay.
 Session replay helps us understand navigation, scrolling, and interaction issues on public marketing pages.

 Form input values are masked in replay recordings, but text already visible on public pages may appear.
 We do not use non-essential analytics cookies for this setup.
 If analytics implementation changes in the future and non-essential cookies are introduced, this policy and consent handling will be updated accordingly.
-The desktop application does not embed Umami or any website-style analytics.
+The desktop application does not embed website-style page analytics or session replay; the only Umami usage on the desktop is the opt-in product analytics described in section 5.5.

 4. Desktop Application: What Stays Local